How does Cube pick which Mutual Funds to list?

 Do I pay the entire management fee up front for a 1 or 3 year SIP, or every month?

 The management fee is paid up front.
 You pay it either via a cheque or an NEFT transfer.
 Message Cube for payee/bank account details.

 How do I add to the amount of money that is already under advisory?

 You fill out a new form for the excess amount, which also means new management fees.
 Tap the 'Add Money' button under your portfolio in Cube and follow the wizard.
 However, if you have cash on a regular basis to invest, consider a SIP plan.

 Are P2P lending and Faircent regulated?

 Yes, Peer to Peer lending in India is backed by the RBI’s robust regulatory guidelines from October 2017.
 These guidelines recognise P2P lending platforms as a new class of NBFCs ("NBFC - P2P") and define the scope of permitted activities, minimum capital requirements and other key operational parameters.
-Faircent has received its P2P license from the RBI.
+Faircent was the first P2P entity to receive its license from the RBI.

 What returns can I expect?

 Returns are typically in the range of 12% to 28%.
 However, these depend entirely on the risk profile of the borrower.
 Borrowers with higher interest rates are also higher.

 I am already an investor/lender with Faircent.
 Do I need to sign up again?